Frequently Asked Questions

-To expand CGI's reach, President Clinton launched CGI America, a meeting focused on collaborative solutions for economic recovery in the United States, and CGI University (CGI U), which brings together undergraduate and graduate students to address pressing challenges in their communities and around the world.
+To expand CGI's reach, President Clinton launched CGI America in 2011, a meeting focused on collaborative solutions for economic recovery in the United States, and CGI University (CGI U) in 2007, which brings together undergraduate and graduate students to address pressing challenges in their communities and around the world.

 What makes CGI U different from CGI?